 Cmed Privacy Shield Certification Notice

-“Controller” means a person or organization which, alone or jointly with others determine the purposes and means of the processing of personal data.
+“Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others determines the purposes and means of the processing of personal data.

-“Sensitive personal data” means personal data concerning heath, race, ethnic origins, trade membership, sexual orientation, religious belief and political opinions.
+“Sensitive personal data” means personal data concerning heath, genetic and biometric data, race, ethnic origins, trade union membership, sexual orientation, religious or philosophical beliefs and political opinions.

-“Processing” of personal data means any operations or set of operations which is performed upon personal data, whether or not by automated means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure or dissemination and erasure or destruction.
+“Processing” means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 - Vendors, contractors